apache/druid/extensions-contrib/grpc-query/README.md

 Druid to offer a simple, stateless request/response REST API.
 This gRPC API follows that Druid pattern: it is optimized for simple queries and follows Druid's request/response model.
-APIs such as JDBC can handle larger results because they stateful: a client can request pages of results using multiple API calls.
-This API does not support paging: the entire result set is returned in the response, resulting in a API which is fast for small queries, and not suitable for larger result sets.
+APIs such as JDBC can handle larger results because they are stateful: a client can request pages of results using multiple API calls.
+This API does not support paging: the entire result set is returned in the response, resulting in an API which is fast for small queries, and not suitable for larger result sets.

 ## Use Cases